AleksandreJavakhishvili/Rove/README.md

 `rove` is two pieces you self-host on your own machines:

 1. A **bridge** — tiny Node.js server you run alongside `claude` on your desktop.
-Speaks the CLI's headless protocol and exposes each session over HTTP + WebSocket on your tailnet.
+Drives Claude Code in-process via `@anthropic-ai/claude-agent-sdk` and exposes each session over HTTP + WebSocket on your tailnet.
-2. A **mobile app** (Expo / React Native) — reads session history, sends prompts, streams tool calls + diffs as they happen, surfaces approval prompts as bottom sheets, and previews the dev server your agent is editing in a WebView right next to the chat.
+2. A **client** — either the **Expo / React Native mobile app**, or the [hosted web client](https://aleksandrejavakhishvili.github.io/Rove/) running from your browser.
+Both read session history, stream tool calls + diffs as they happen, surface approval prompts as bottom sheets, and preview the dev server your agent is editing right next to the chat.

 Your laptop runs the agent.
-Your phone is the editor surface.
+Your phone (or browser) is the editor surface.
 Tailscale is the network.
 Nothing in between.

 ## Why